isomerpages/mlaw-acd/_regulated-dealers/1-registration.md

 <br>Regulated dealer "ABC Pte Ltd" has two places of business:<br><br>
 1.    one flagship jewellery outlet in Marina Bay Sands; and<br>
 2.    one jewellery outlet in Bugis.<br><br>
-ABC Pte Ltd applies for a Class 3 Certificate of Registration on 30 June 2019.<br><br> ABC Pte Ltd must pay a total of <b>S$1,940</b>:<br>
+ABC Pte Ltd applies for a Class 3 Certificate of Registration.<br><br> ABC Pte Ltd must pay a total of <b>S$1,940</b>:<br>

   <style type="text/css">